-- Understand the tradeoffs for each data access technology choice. - Understand the design impact of choosing a data access technology. - Choose a data access technology for your scenario.
+- Understand the tradeoffs for each data access technology choice. - Understand the design impact of choosing a data access technology. - Choose a data access technology for your scenario and application type.

-Use this cheat sheet to understand your technology choices for the data access layer of a Web application.
-Your choice of data access technology will be related to the type of business entities you choose for your data layer.
+Use this cheat sheet to understand your technology choices for the data access layer.
+Your choice of data access technology will be related both to the application type you are developing as well as the type of business entities you choose for your data layer.
 Use the Data Access Technologies Summary to review each technology and its description.
 Use the Benefits and Considerations Matrix to make an informed choice of data access technology based on advantages and considerations of each one.
 Use the Common Scenarios and Solutions section to map your application scenarios to common data access technology solutions.